Arseni1919/Learning_DRL/README.md

 <img src="pics/shaq_2.png" width="700">

 As you can see the implementation is also not so simple.
 At list, they have code to play with in GitHub.

+> Take a Shapley value from game theory and use it in MARL.

 ---